-Figure 6.
-The Semantic, Orthographic, Phonological Interactive Activation model (SOPHIA) adapted from Dijkstra and Van Heuven (2002).
+Figure 6: The Semantic, Orthographic, Phonological Interactive Activation model (SOPHIA) adapted from Dijkstra and Van Heuven (2002).
 Connections between orthographic and phonological pathways allow for interaction between the two domains.

+At first glance, the BIA+ may be well equipped to explain the results found within the sign-text bilingual subgroup of bimodal bilinguals (see Hanson, 1982).
+Since one of a sign-text bilingual's languages relies entirely on orthographic information, the BIA+ model may be able to capture the interactions between the written language and the signed language.
 However, further examination of results from sign-text bilingual studies suggests a problem for BIA+, as the data imply that the two lexicons of English written form versus ASL are separate, but capable of being encoded simultaneously when accessed via L1.
 The BIA+/SOPHIA combination actually posits a temporal delay between the processing of orthographic information and phonological information within L2 items relative to L1 items.
-In certain tasks, where understanding is guided by L1 orthographic codes, the L2 semantic or phonological information may not have time to influence the perception of L1 - in other words, we should see no L1-L2 interference when the task demands deem orthographic L1 input as most significant.
+In certain tasks, where understanding is guided by L1 orthographic codes, the L2 semantic or phonological information may not have time to influence the perception of L1 - in other words, we should see no L1-L2interference when the task demands deem orthographic L1 input as most significant.
 Furthermore, the data from sign-text studies seem to advocate the notion of separate lexicons, which is in direct contrast to the integrated lexicon of the BIA+.